 Bell's early work set the stage for his style of production and arrangements.
 He was known as being extremely organized and precise, but more importantly was quite adventurous.
 He generally came to the studio with a specific sound in mind and tended to prefer precision over spontaneity.
-However his exacting work was also groundbreaking, as he created unique arrangements using seemingly odd instruments, such as sitars and bassoons, to create first-of-a-kind Soul sounds that others would try to ape for years afterward.
+However his exacting work was also groundbreaking, as he created unique arrangements using seemingly odd instruments, such as sitars and bassoons, to create first-of-a-kind Soul sounds that others would try to mimic for years afterward.
 His productions tended to be lush and orchestral (no doubt influenced by his classical background), but with hot, pulsating beats and excellent vocal arrangements.
-While his work owed a debt to the Motown sound of the 60s, he clearly took Soul music to a new and different level, and his work became the template for dozens of acts throughout the 70s, and was later dumbed down by some of the leading producers of the disco sound.
+While his work owed a debt to the Motown sound of the 60s, he clearly took Soul music to a new and different level, and his work became the template for dozens of acts throughout the 70s, with less attractive copies used by some of the leading producers of the disco sound.

 1972 was a major year for Bell.
 He produced the debut album by the Stylistics, considered by many to be one of the greatest sweet Soul albums of all time, and, with his songwriting partner, lyricist Linda Creed, contributed such now classics as "Betcha By Golly Wow" and "You Are Everything" to that seminal album.
-He also provided production and arrangement work on the O'Jays' Backstabbers album and completed his single greatest work, the Spinners' self-titled Atlantic Records debut (which included "I'll Be Around," "Could It Be I'm Falling In Love" and "Ghetto Child," among others), in my view the decade's greatest album.
+He also provided production and arrangement work on the O'Jays' Backstabbers album and completed his single greatest work, the Spinners' self-titled Atlantic Records debut (which included "I'll Be Around," "Could It Be I'm Falling In Love" and "Ghetto Child," among others).

 As the 80s rolled around, Bell, who tended to work with acts only as long as he felt he was moving them forward, had run his course with his first and second sets of acts and his work was generally sounding less unique.
 Due to his wife's illness, he moved his family to Washington state and slowed down his pace, working less frequently but helping acts such as Deniece Williams, the Temptations and Phyllis Hyman, as well as the soundtrack for the movie The Fish That Saved Pittsburgh.
 He also briefly reunited with the Stylistics on their Closer Than Close album.
 Perhaps his best work of the decade was on Hyman's Living All Alone album (he co-wrote and produced the chilling ballad, "Old Friend").

 Bell went very quiet in the 90s, living on small Snag Island and working rarely with a few artists such as James Ingram ("I Don't Have the Heart") and Angela Winbush.
-He was inducted into the Songwriters Hall of Fame in 2006.
+He was inducted into the Songwriters Hall of Fame in 2006 and received the Grammy Trustees' Award in 2016.
 Bell has hinted at times about creating a "gentlemen of soul" album with Ingram, Peabo Bryson and Jeffrey Osborne, but it has not materialized.
-He continues to remain quiet as we enter the second decade of the new millennium.
+He continues to remain quiet in the second decade of the new millennium.

 By Chris Rizik